What Nano Coatings Can and Can’t Do on PCB Assemblies

 3) What nano coatings do not do well

 Nano coatings are not a direct replacement for conventional conformal coatings.
+Their main limitations are linked to the same feature that makes them useful: very low film build.

 • Very low film thickness – they do not create the same physical barrier as thicker coatings